Processing Payments Using Emburse Expense

-• Travel Reimbursements for UNM employees and students, and for non-employees, for University business reasons, are processed in Chrome River Expense.
+• Travel Reimbursements for UNM employees and students, and for non-employees, for University business reasons, are processed in Emburse Expense.

 • Reimbursements to faculty, staff and students are subject to the provisions of Travel Policy 4030.